 In most law school seminars, the instruction of legal writing usually gets broken down into technical details.
 However, legal writing—just like every other form of writing—is more art than science.
 You must learn how to tell a story, appeal to an audience, and—after you’ve gotten the mechanics of analysis down—trust your instincts.
 Over almost a decade of

 Law students hope for full-time, paid legal employment for the entire summer.
 Unfortunately, the final reality may differ for some students because of employers’ budgets, geographic restrictions, competition for limited positions, or other factors.
-When planning their summers, these students will want to explore a variety of options for unpaid
+When planning their summers, these students will want to explore a variety of options

 Wise choices of law school courses can optimize grades and increase preparation for the bar exam and future legal practice.